wimbarelds/TimeCircles/README.md

 ### start `(default: true)`

 This option determines whether or not TimeCircles should start immediately.
-If for example you wish to create a stopwatch that starts when the users clicks a button, you'll want to set this to false.
+If for example you wish to create a stopwatch that starts when the user clicks a button, you'll want to set this to false.

     $(".example").TimeCircles({start: false});